heyayush/faas-ts-crud/README.md

 ### Image optimization on S3 buckets.

 If an image is uploaded then a lambda function is automatically triggered which will compress that image.

+## get-signed-urls

+get request returns an object with url and id then send a put request with file on that url

+Adding CORS configuration in the S3 bucket